kevinphilp/Perl-gtk3-Tutorial/README.md

 Perl-gtk3-Tutorial
 ==================

-Some notes on using Gtk3 with Perl put together to help my son and I learn some Perl/Gtk3.
-I am putting these notes up in the hope they will be of some use to other people.
+A basic introduction to using the Gtk3 toolkit with the Perl bindings.
+This tutorial was written to help my son and I learn Gtk3/Perl.
+The tutorial takes a series of standard widgets and presents them with a full, working example and an explanation of how it works.

+We are posting this on the internet in case other people find it useful.